ImSonu2030/lastMile/README.md

 Once the services are running, you can access the frontend at `http://lastmile.local`

 ### Usage
 To test locally, access the app at `http://lastmile.local`.
-Open two browser windows (one Incognito) after that log in as a Driver in one and as a Rider in the other window then follow these steps,
+Open two browser windows (one Incognito).
+Log in as a Driver in one and as a Rider in the other, then follow these steps:
 1. **Register/Login**:
     - Create an account as a Rider or Driver and log in.
-    - You'll receive a confirmation mail from Supabase.
-Just click on that to verify the your mail ID.
+    - You'll receive a confirmation email from Supabase.
+Just click on that to verify your email ID.
 2.  **For Drivers**:
     - Go Online: Click "Go Online" on the dashboard to become available.
     - Auto-Match: When matched, you will receive a notification and automatically "drive" to the pickup station on the map.